uhwsin/adxl355-arduino/README.md

 * Arduino
   * Tested on MKR1000
   * Tested on UNO, but it is not recommend.
 It will damaged to your ADXL355.
-ADXL355 has 3.3V SPI, but UNO's is 5V.
+ADXL355's GPIO is  3.3V , but UNO's is 5V.
+You can add a TTL-CMOS level convertor.
 * ADXL355 PMDZ
   * More info: [here](https://wiki.analog.com/resources/eval/user-guides/eval-adicup360/hardware/adxl355)